BIONF/fDOG/README.md

 *You should have the sudo password ready, otherwise some missing dependencies cannot be installed.
 See [dependency list](#dependencies) for more info.
 If you do not have root privileges, ask your admin to install those dependencies using `fdog.setup --lib` command.*

 [Pre-calculated data set](https://github.com/BIONF/fDOG/wiki/Input-and-Output-Files#data-structure) of fdog will be saved in `/output/path/for/fdog/data`.
 After the setup run successfully, you can start using *fdog*.

+You will get a warning if any of the dependencies are not ready to use, please solve those issues and rerun `fdog.setup`.

 *For debugging the setup, please create a log file by running the setup as e.g. `fdog.setup | tee log.txt` for Linux/MacOS or `fdog.setup --conda | tee log.txt` for Anaconda and send us that log file, so that we can trouble shoot the issues.
 Most of the problems can be solved by just re-running the setup.*